sanskrit/learnsanskrit.org/content/guide/uninflected-words/the-upasarga.md

 rAmo vanaM gacchati. lakSmaNo ['pi] vanaM gacchati.
 Rama goes to the forest.
 Lakshmana [also] goes to the forest.

+rAmo na rAvaNAd [api] bhItaH.
+Rama is not [even] afraid of Ravana.

 }

-{s api} can also be used to ask simple yes/no questions:
+{s api} can also be used to ask simple yes/no questions.
+If it is used this way, it appears at the beginning of the sentence:

 {ex